1958 Newark Bay rail accident: Causes

-The Interstate Commerce Commission (ICC), the New Jersey Public Utilities Commission, and the United States Army Corps of Engineers each conducted separate inquiries into the wreck, and all three found that the absence of a "dead man's control" was one primary cause of the accident.
+The Interstate Commerce Commission (ICC), the New Jersey Public Utilities Commission, and the United States Army Corps of Engineers each conducted separate inquiries into the wreck, and all three found that the absence of a "dead man's switch" was one primary cause of the crash.
 After the inquiries, the New Jersey Public Utilities Commission ordered the railroads to install such devices on all passenger locomotives operating in New Jersey.
 Some CNJ locomotives were equipped already with such devices, but this did not include the engine leading Train #3314 (a EMD GP7 No. 1532) on the day of the wreck.
 The CNJ claimed that such a device was not always necessary, because all their trains had two crewmen in the locomotive cab.
 If the engineer was incapacitated somehow, the fireman would assume control of the locomotive.

 An autopsy found that the engineer, 63-year-old Lloyd Wilburn, had indications of hypertensive heart disease, but that he had died of asphyxia due to drowning.
 However, no reason could be found to explain why fireman Peter Andrew, 42, could not or did not stop the train.
 Investigators raised the wreckage and did not find any defect of the braking system on the locomotives and coaches; it was also determined that the signal system and derailing device on the bridge had functioned properly.
 Lacking more definitive evidence, it was presumed that the engineer had somehow become incapacitated in the cab and the fireman failed to take appropriate action to stop the train.
 The presence of a dead man's control in the locomotive cab might have averted the catastrophe, and, while the ICC only "recommended" the installation of these devices, the New Jersey Board of Public Utilities directed that the railroad install them in all of its locomotives.

 Aftermath

-At least 48 people died in the wreck, including former New York Yankees second baseman George "Snuffy" Stirnweiss.
+At least 48 people died in the wreck, including former New York Yankees second baseman George "Snuffy" Stirnweiss and the father of writer Steve Adams.
 The CNJ faced a number of legal actions which were all settled out of court.
-The two locomotives, #1532 and #1526, were raised, rebuilt by the Electro-Motive Division of General Motors (EMD) and returned to service.
+The two locomotives, #1532 and #1526, both being EMD GP7s were raised, rebuilt by the Electro-Motive Division of General Motors (EMD) and returned to service.
 Locomotive #1532 retained its original number, while the #1526 was renumbered #1531.
 They served primarily as freight locomotives, although #1532 was photographed in passenger service after its return from EMD.
 The Newark Bay lift bridge was used until the last passenger train left Bayonne's Eighth Street Station on August 6, 1978.
 Demolition of the central lift spans began in July 1980 after the United States Coast Guard declared the structure a navigational hazard to ships.
 The trestle and approaches were removed in 1987–1988 when it became apparent that a replacement span was no longer feasible.
 Removal of the piers began in 2012.